Top Instagram Worthy Places to Visit in Canada

 4. Aurora Village, Yukon

-The picturesque and classically charming little city of Yellowknife in the Northwest territories will also offer many opportunities to capture the Northern Lights and the Oldtown offers up many breweries, cosy diners and photo opportunities on the shores of the Great Silver Lake.
+The picturesque and classically charming little city of Yellowknife in the Northwest territories will also offer many opportunities to capture the Northern Lights and the Oldtown offers up many breweries, cozy diners, and photo opportunities on the shores of the Great Silver Lake.

 5. Canadian National Exhibition, Ontario